-4.2.1.1 To plan and coordinate the provision of Markham's community infrastructure and services including, libraries, community centres, parks, cultural facilities, and fire and emergency services provided by Markham, and public schools, social services, health services, police and other emergency services provided by the Region and other community infrastructure stakeholders, to meet the needs of Markham's residents, businesses and workers.

-Markham plays an important role in planning and providing a wide range of community facilities and services for its residents including libraries, community centres, parks, arts and culture, and fire and emergency services.

-- 4.2.1.2 To support the development and implementation of Markham's Integrated Leisure Master Plan and the strategic plans of other community infrastructure providers. - 4.2.1.3 To work in cooperation with the Region and other community infrastructure providers to develop new approaches to improve the delivery of community facilities and services particularly in mixed-use neighbourhoods and intensification areas experiencing major growth and change. - 4.2.1.4 To coordinate the provision of community infrastructure to ensure the delivery of community services and facilities is balanced to meet the needs of Markham's existing and future residents. - To support the provision of new and renovated community infrastructure that is appropriately designed to: - a) be a focal point of the community; - b) be accessible and located in proximity to pedestrian, cycling and transit systems; - c) integrate into development sites, were possible, to allow for the sharing of facilities including programming; - d) promote the development of flexible multi-purpose facilities which can be adjusted to meet the varied needs of residents; - e) encourage clustering of community services within multi-purpose facilities or mixed-use neighbourhoods; - f) incorporate green building standards; and - g) support universal accessibility.
+- 4.2.1.1 To plan and coordinate the provision of Markham's community infrastructure and services including, libraries, community centres, parks, cultural facilities, and fire and emergency services provided by Markham, and public schools, social services, health services, police and other emergency services provided by the Region and other community infrastructure stakeholders, to meet the needs of Markham's residents, businesses and workers. - 4.2.1.2 To support the development and implementation of Markham's Integrated Leisure Master Plan and the strategic plans of other community infrastructure providers. - 4.2.1.3 To work in cooperation with the Region and other community infrastructure providers to develop new approaches to improve the delivery of community facilities and services particularly in mixed-use neighbourhoods and intensification areas experiencing major growth and change. - 4.2.1.4 To coordinate the provision of community infrastructure to ensure the delivery of community services and facilities is balanced to meet the needs of Markham's existing and future residents. - 4.2.1.5 To support the provision of new and renovated community infrastructure that is appropriately designed to: - a) be a focal point of the community; - b) be accessible and located in proximity to pedestrian, cycling and transit systems; - c) integrate into development sites, were possible, to allow for the sharing of facilities including programming; - d) promote the development of flexible multi-purpose facilities which can be adjusted to meet the varied needs of residents; - e) encourage clustering of community services within multi-purpose facilities or mixed-use neighbourhoods; - f) incorporate green building standards; and - g) support universal accessibility.